 Bob Books Set 5 – Long Vowels (8 books)

-These early reader books are short and sweet with black and white line art drawings.
+These early reader books are short with black and white line art drawings.

 Charge Into Reading